 Working with colleagues in multiple European countries and with a manager who was based in the Netherlands, Vincenza was able to grow into an autonomous role and responsibilities.
 That growth intensified when she became marketing finance controller.
 "I knew that the holder of the position was moving into another role and told I was interested in taking over his work until someone new was permanently recruited.
 Coca-Cola agreed and I became responsible from A to Z for monitoring the P&L of four products marketed by the company."

-"That task was much more strategic and part of the core business of the company.
-I followed four brands, monitored profitability, and, on a limited scale, made strategic analyses around business cases.
+"That task was much more strategic in nature and part of the core business of the company.
+I followed four brands, monitored profitability and, on a limited scale, made strategic analyses around business cases.
 It gave my career a new boost.
-Too bad the coronavirus came to throw a spanner in the works."
+Too bad the corona virus came to throw a spanner in the works."